 Certificates or letters of recognition may be provided as awards for specific individual student achievement.
 Educational gifts, such as books, TDSB merchandise or plaques, may also be provided up to \$50 per student from the Trustee discretionary budget for recognition of student achievement.
 Gift certificates are not acceptable student recognition awards.
-To ensure consistency, Trustees must obtain approval of the Board upon recommendation of the House Committee, before organizing any major student recognition events or award ceremonies
+To ensure consistency, Trustees must obtain approval of the Board, before organizing any major student recognition events or award ceremonies.

-Trustees will not use the awards and student recognition events to self-promote and must ensure compliance with the Board Member Code of Conduct (P075).
+Trustees will not use the awards and student recognition events to selfpromote and must ensure compliance with the Board Member Code of Conduct (P075).